 - Tasman & Pacific Island Smart Saver fares may be changed right up to departure to another Air New Zealand Tasman or Pacific¹ fare.
 Fare upgrade may apply.
 Additional payments include:

-- a Contact Centre, Air New Zealand Holidays Store or Airport service fee of NZ$35 (NZ$60 for Honolulu & Bali) per person, per one way journey for changes made from within New Zealand.
+- a Contact Centre, or Airport service fee of NZ$35 (NZ$60 for Honolulu & Bali) per person, per one way journey for changes made from within New Zealand.
 Note - if making changes from outside of New Zealand, you will be charged the local service fee applicable in the country you're calling from

 - a change fee of NZ$100 per person, per ticket (infant fares exempt)

-Note - Change Fee waived if upgrading to Business Class cabin
+Note - Change Fee waived if upgrading to Premium Economy or Business Class cabin

 - any difference between the original fare and the upgraded fare when a change requires the purchase of a higher priced fare